Saturday, December 30, 2023

 In our own modern societies, depression, anxiety and stress are epidemic.

-Many doctors agree that a majority of patients in hospitals are there for psycho-somatic reasons, people get sick if they have not learned to deal with the emotional part of their life.
+Many doctors agree that a majority of patients in hospitals are there for psycho-somatic reasons.
+Commonly experienced negative feelings are now referred to in the medical field as "toxic thinking patterns" because they are known to cause disease; people get sick if they have not learned to deal with the emotional part of their life.

 Anger